 As part of Arcadia Publishing’s Images of Rail series, my book Rock Island Railroad in Arkansas was released in April 2017.
 It’s a collection of mostly historic photos from locations around the state.
-I knew it would be a challenge finding high resolution images, then writing and assembling the book, but it was a rewarding process that allowed me to connect with more people about the railroad.
-I’ve got several events about the book and have more scheduled in the months ahead.
+I knew it would be a challenge finding high resolution images, then writing and assembling the book, but it was a rewarding process that allowed me to connect with many people about the railroad.
+I’ve taken part in several events talking about the book and have more scheduled in the months ahead.
 You can find a list of where I will be holding lectures or book signings on the link.
 My first lecture, which came the day after the book’s release, was appropriately enough held at the Clinton School of Public Service, which is housed in the 118-year-old building that was once the Rock Island’s Little Rock passenger station.
 I also spoke about the railroad on the Arkansas Educational Television Network.
 READ MORE.

 RECENT NEWS STORIES RELATED TO THE ROCK ISLAND